screensinthewild/screenbase_unity_video/README.txt

 DESCRIPTION

 A customisable, video player, primarily intended for use with a network of public-facing, urban screens (such as the 'Screens in the Wild' framework).
-Styled for portrait, touch-based display @ a resolution of 745x1340.
+Styled for a portrait, touch-based display, with available browser screen space of 745x1340.

 screenbase_unity_video has one code base and uses URL parameters to customise the video content.